caylaremi-grc/web-security-assessment/web-security-assessment/web-security-assessment/findings/WEB-09-path-transversal.md

 ## Description
 Path Traversal is a vulnerability that occurs when an application does not properly validate or sanitize user-supplied file paths.
 An attacker can use sequences such as `../` to navigate outside the intended directory and access sensitive files on the server.

-Example:

-../../../etc/passwd

-TThis allows traversal to parent directories and potential access to system files such as /etc/passwd.

 ## Impact
 - Read sensitive system files
 - Access application source code